“So what’s it like being a mom?”

 Since giving birth to the Tagalongs three weeks ago, I’ve been congratulated and welcomed to the mommy club.
 But no one had asked me how it felt to be a mom—until last week.
 Truthfully, I didn’t know how to respond.

 Life Outside the NICU

-The thing is, I don’t really feel like a mom.
+The thing is, leaving your baby in the NICU delays the whole parenting gig.
+I don’t really feel like a mom.
 Yes, I now bear a C-section battle scar, and my once nicely toned abs now sport a mommy pooch.
 Chris now folds his tall frame into my four-door sedan, while I cruise around town in a seven-passenger minivan.
 And one room in my home now houses three cribs and a small truckload of diapers, while the rest of my home is slowly becoming littered with baby gear.